interpretml/interpret-community/README.md

-Microsoft Interpret Extensions SDK for Python
+Machine Learning Interpret SDK for Python
 =============================================================

 This package has been tested with Python 2.7 and 3.6.